Frequently asked questions – Softwood lumber

 What is suspension of liquidation?

-However, if the final results of an administrative review are appealed, for instance through a NAFTA/CUSMA dispute settlement panel or the U.S. courts, the liquidation of entries may be suspended upon request of a party until that legal challenge is resolved.
+However, if the final results of an administrative review are challenged, for instance through a NAFTA/CUSMA dispute settlement panel or the U.S. courts, the liquidation of entries may be suspended upon request of a party until that legal challenge is resolved.

-In the first administrative reviews, the countervailing and anti-dumping final results were challenged under Chapter 10 of CUSMA on December 10 and 20, 2020, respectively.
+In the first administrative reviews, the countervailing and anti-dumping duty final results were challenged under Chapter 10 of CUSMA on December 10 and 20, 2020, respectively.

 On February 4 and 26, 2021, the U.S. Department of Commerce issued customs instructions continuing the suspension of liquidation for the first administrative reviews, pending the completion of the ongoing CUSMA binational panel reviews.